 A potential challenge to meeting the targets fully is if all fuels that are expected to help achieve compliance are in short supply for extended periods.
 For example, production volumes for lower-CI ethanol, biodiesel, and drop-in fuels may not be high enough to meet the targets.
 If the vehicle population increases, the shift to alternative fuels such as natural gas, electricity and hydrogen, substantially more credits could be generated than anticipated.
 Staff notes, however, that for the near and mid-term horizon, production capacity for lower-CI ethanol and biodiesel appears to be ample for meeting California’s needs.

 Another potential challenge would be the shortage of feedstocks needed for the production of low CI fuels.
-If substantial quantities of biofuel feedstocks are redirected towards food production for any reason, fuel use may need to be re-evaluated to determine if adjustments to the illustrative scenarios are needed.
+If there is competition amongst states for feedstocks, or if substantial quantities of biofuel feedstocks are redirected towards food production for any reason, fuel use may need to be re-evaluated to determine if adjustments to the illustrative scenarios are needed.
 A full discussion of these challenges is beyond the scope of this chapter; Chapter V discusses more extensively these and other possible challenges for specific fuels.

 If the costs of supplying the appropriate CI fuels to the vehicle population are higher than anticipated, people may defer to lower-cost options with higher CIs.
 A full discussion of economic challenges is beyond the scope of this chapter; Chapter VII discusses the economic challenges more extensively.